-Spend Less & Save More by Resisting these 10 Sneaky Shopping Tricks
+Spend Less and Save More: 10 Sneaky Shopping Tricks

 You know the drill.
 You stop in for a gallon of milk and leave with a bottle of wine, a bag of chips, and those delicious-looking chocolate cupcakes from the bakery.
 Grocery stores invest a lot of money into studying their customers and figuring out ways to get them to spend more.

-If you want to reduce your grocery budget, meal planning and shopping with a list are important, but it’s also important to recognize the methods your grocer is using.
-Many of these tricks are used by your favorite department store as well.
+If you want to reduce your grocery budget, meal planning and shopping with a grocery list can help.
+But it’s also important to recognize some of the tactics that your grocery store may be using to get you to spend more money.
+Many of these tricks are also used by other retailers as well.

-Here are 10 tips for resisting their shopping tricks and spending less at the store so you have more for retirement.
+Here are 10 tips for spending less money at the store so you have more money for retirement.

 The size of the shopping cart has grown tremendously since it’s humble beginnings.
 What started out as a simple basket on wheels has grown tremendously, especially in the last 40 years.
-Today, the average grocery shopping cart is three times as large as it was in 1975!
+Today, the average grocery shopping cart is much bigger than it was in the past.

 Do you remember what song was playing the last time you were at the grocery store?
 Probably not, but you can bet your grocer knows what they’re playing and why.
-A 1982 study looked at the tempo of music played at a grocery store and discovered that fast-paced music caused shoppers to walk more quickly through the store, but slow-tempo music made shoppers slow down, giving them more time to take in the range of items on sale and make impulsive purchases.
+A 1982 study looked at the tempo of music played at a grocery store and discovered that fast-paced music caused shoppers to walk more quickly through the store, but slow-tempo music made shoppers slow down, giving them more time to take in the range of items on sale.

 Bring your headphones to the store and play your favorite pop songs.
 You just might make it out of the store in record time with a lower bill to boot.

-Shoppers love a bargain and they’ll often look for brightly colored stickers indicating an item is on sale.
-But be careful – a bright color doesn’t always mean a better deal.
+Shoppers love a bargain; they’ll often look for brightly colored stickers indicating that an item is on sale.
+But be careful: a bright color doesn’t always mean a better deal.

 Making matters worse, many grocers will put out a sign indicating a sale item, but place it next to a different size item that’s not on sale.
-For instance, if 8 oz. blocks of cheese are on sale, the sign may be placed between the 8 oz. and 16 oz. blocks.
-Many shoppers will see the sign and grab the 16 oz. block, assuming it’s on sale, only to pay full price at the register.
+For example, if 8 oz. blocks of cheese are on sale, the sign may be placed between the 8 oz. and 16 oz. blocks of cheese.
+Many shoppers will see the sign and grab the 16 oz. block because they wrongly assume it’s on sale..

-To avoid getting duped by dubious sales, look at the regular price when you’re shopping, not just the brightly colored sales sticker.
-Make sure the “deal” is really a good deal, and make sure the product you put in your cart is really the one you think you’re buying.
+To avoid getting duped by dubious sales, look at the regular price when you’re shopping.
+Make sure the price is really a good deal, and make sure the product you put in your cart is really the one you think you’re buying.

 To avoid falling into the free sample trap, eat a snack about an hour before you go.
 You’ll be better prepared to resist temptation.

-Poet Maya Angelou said, “At the end of the day, people won’t remember what you said or what you did, they will remember how you made them feel.”
+The poet Maya Angelou said, “At the end of the day, people won’t remember what you said or what you did, they will remember how you made them feel.”
 That’s a sentiment grocery stores bank on every day.
-Emotional messages are more effective and more memorable than rational messages.
+Many times, emotional messages are more effective and more memorable than rational messages.

-Product packaging has picked up on this trend, using classic prints, patterns, fonts and color schemes to give products a retro look or evoke memories of beloved friends, family members and pets.
+Product packaging has picked up on this trend, using classic prints, patterns, fonts, and color schemes to give products a retro look.
+They may also evoke memories of beloved friends, family members, and pets.
 It’s no accident.
 Research shows that nostalgia makes people value money less and feel willing to pay more for purchases.